apache/apisix-website/website/blog/2021/08/11/interview-TuZhengsong.md

 > When I was in college, I studied communication engineering, and the happiest thing I did every day was to play soccer.
 Now sometimes I think that it would be nice to go back to my college days with the memories I have now.

 Zhengsong actually didn't have much contact with programming during his college years, he actually had a C programming class, but he failed it because he was too busy playing soccer.
 However, he failed a make-up exam after failing the class, resulting in a retake.
 The most embarrassing thing is that he failed the retake as well, so what did he do afterwards?
 There was a graduation clearing exam before graduation.
-This can not be failed again, so Masatsu went to the library to borrow a C language book to read.
+This can not be failed again, so Zhengsong went to the library to borrow a C language book to read.

 "I was thinking, "Is C really that hard?"
-Masamatsu said.
+Zhengsong said.

 Then he kept reading and reading and reading, and suddenly he realized that programming seemed to have some meaning, and he understood it!
 He finally passed the exam before graduating.
 After graduation, he found a job as a programmer.